 Trade Discounts are a reduction in the selling price for bulk purchases.

 No, generally trade discounts don’t find a place in the books of accounts.

 The reasons for not recording trade discounts are:

 a.
 It lowers the listed price immediately and is deducted before any exchange.

 b.
 If a seller records the sales at list price & the trade discount too, this may mislead investors into believing that the company has very high sales.

-The seller gives cash discount to buyers for making payment earlier than expected while trade discount is for making a bulk purchase.
+The seller gives a cash discount to buyers for making payments earlier than expected while a trade discount is for making a bulk purchase.